 1. The conventional hot water cylinder.

-Most modern cylinders are ‘un-vented’. these are fed directly from the mains water, after the required pressure regulators.
+We have aligned with most other countries and now, almost all modern cylinders are ‘un-vented’. these are fed directly with mains water, after the required pressure regulators.
 This system usually gives better water pressure for showers etc., and can be used with smaller-bore, more energy-efficient distribution pipework.

 The heat-exchanger coil within the cylinder needs to be far bigger than that designed for a boiler.
 Ideally with only a 5°difference (9F) difference between the heated water from the heat pump and the water available to the taps.
 This is achievable if a suitably large coil is used.
 I have found 3m² of coil surface area to be most efficient and practical for small domestic heat pumps.